beejjorgensen/bgc/src/bgc_part_2500_vla.md

 declarators are evaluated each time the declaration of the typedef name is reached in the order of execution.

-compatibility with other arrays function prototypes, *

-  If the size is an expression that is not an integer constant
-  expression: if it occurs in a declaration at function prototype scope, it is treated as if it were replaced by *

 longjmp pitfalls
 goto pitfalls

--->